jsohlendorff/continuous_time_LTMLE/article.typ

 that a patient, who has had a stroke, is expected to visit the doctor within the near future.

-In the first uncensored setting, we vary the treatment effect on the outcome corresponding to $beta^y_A >0$, $beta^y_A = 0$, and $beta^y_A < 0$
+In the uncensored setting,
+we vary the treatment effect on the outcome corresponding to $beta^y_A >0$, $beta^y_A = 0$, and $beta^y_A < 0$
 and the effect of stroke on the outcome $beta^y_L > 0$, $beta^y_L = 0$, and $beta^y_L < 0$.
 We also vary the effect of a stroke on the treatment propensity $alpha_(L)$ and the effect of treatment on stroke $beta_(A)^ell > 0$, $beta_(A)^ell = 0$, and $beta_(A)^ell < 0$.
-Furthermore,
-we discretize time into 8 intervals (@sec:discretizing-time).
+Furthermore, when applying LTMLE, we discretize time into 8 intervals (@sec:discretizing-time).
-We consider both the debiased ICE estimator and the simple ICE estimator;
+We consider both the debiased ICE estimator and the ICE estimator without debiasing.
-the difference between them being that we add the efficient influence function to the first, which allows us to obtain doubly robust inference.
-Finally, we also compare with a continuous-time inverse probability weighting estimator which cannot be misspecified if one knows the true data generating mechanism.
+For modeling of the nuisance parameters, we select a logistic regression model for the treatment propensity
+$pi_k (t, history(k-1))$
+and a generalized linear model (GLM) with the option `family = quasibinomial()` for the conditional counterfactual probabilities $Qbar(k)$.
+For the LTMLE procedure, we use an undersmoothed LASSO (@lasso) estimator.

-Additionally, we vary sample size $n in {100, 2000, 500, 1000}$.
+Additionally, we vary sample size in the uncensored setting ($n in {100, 2000, 500, 1000}$).
-In all other cases, we fix $n=1000$.

-We consider three overall scenarios:
-- *No time-varying confounding but baseline confounding*.
-- *Time-varying confounding*
-- *Strong confounding*.
+Otherwise, $n=1000$.

+For the censored setting, we consider a simulation involving _completely_ independent censoring.
+Concretely, the censoring variable is simply generated as $C tilde "Exp"(lambda_c)$ and vary $lambda_c in {0.0002, 0.0005, 0.0008}$.
+We consider only two parameter settings for the censoring martingale as outlined in Figure @table:simulation-parameters-censoring.
+Finally, three types of models are considered for the estimation of the counterfactual probabilities $Qbar(k)$:
+1. A linear model, which is a simple linear regression of the pseudo-outcomes $hat(Z)_k^a$ on the treatment and history variables.
+2. A scaled quasibinomial GLM, which is a generalized linear model with the `quasibinomial` as a family argument, where the outcomes are scaled down to $[0, 1]$ by dividing with the largest value of $hat(Z)^a_k$ in the sample.
+   Afterwards, the predictions are scaled back up to the original scale by multiplying with the largest value of $hat(Z)^a_k$ in the sample.
+3. A tweedie GLM, which is a generalized linear model with the `tweedie` family, where the pseudo-outcomes $hat(Z)_k^a$ may appear marginally as a mixture of a continuous random variable and a point mass at 0.

 #set table(
   stroke: (x, y) => if y == 0 {